Martin Luther (1953 film): Plot

-Narrator John Wiggin begins the film with a scholarly overview of the place and time of the life of Martin Luther.
-He points out that power is divided between the Emperor of the Holy Roman Empire and the Roman Catholic Church.
-To set the stage for the presentation of Luther's conflict with the church of his day he states, "the church had largely forgotten the mercies of God and, instead, it emphasized God's implacable judgments."
+During the life of Martin Luther power is divided between the Holy Roman Empire and the Roman Catholic Church.
+The narrator states: "the church had largely forgotten the mercies of God and, instead, it emphasized God's implacable judgments."

-Since he will soon be entering St. Augustine's Monastery, Martin Luther holds a "going away" party at a local pub with his fellow law students.
-Conspicuous among his guests is George Spalatin, who provides an inquiring interest into Luther's motivation to leave the study of law.
-Luther's entrance into monastic life is then portrayed.
-He does not find the spiritual peace he sought even though he follows a strict regimen of ascetic piety to the point of flagellating himself half to death.
-He is shown in sheer terror at the celebration of his first Mass as a newly ordained priest.
-After he struggles through his first Mass he confesses to his mentor, Vicar General Johann von Staupitz that he cannot love God.
-Subsequently, the dour-faced prior proposes expelling Luther from the order because of his restless mind, but Staupitz believes that rigorous theological study and a pilgrimage embassy to Rome will help the troubled young monk.
+Before entering St. Augustine's Monastery, Martin Luther holds a party with his fellow law students.
+George Spalatin inquires into Luther's motivation for leaving law.
+Monastic life does not provide Luther spiritual peace despite his extreme ascetic piety.
+He is in terror at his first Mass as a priest.
+He confesses to his mentor, Vicar General Johann von Staupitz that he cannot love God.
+The prior proposes expelling Luther for his restless mind, but Staupitz believes study and a pilgrimage to Rome will help.

-After he had returned from Rome, just after completing a prayer office, Luther expresses his opinion to his fellow monks that the common people could more easily find God to be merciful if they had the Holy Scriptures in their vernacular language.
-He is then confronted and scolded by his stern prior.
-Then while studying in the Erfurt university library Luther is met by George Spalatin, who had also left the study of the law for a vocation in the church: in his case to serve Frederick III, Elector of Saxony.
-Spalatin renews his interest in Luther's quest, "Have you found what you were looking for?"
+Returning from Rome, Luther opines that the common people could more easily find God merciful if the Holy Scriptures were in their vernacular.
+He is scolded by his prior.
+Luther meets George Spalatin, who has also left law for the church: in his case to serve Frederick III, Elector of Saxony.
+Spalatin asks if Luther has found what he was looking for.
 Luther responds, "Not yet."
-Spalatin then recommends Luther to the Elector as a preacher at the castle church and professor of Biblical studies at the newly founded University of Wittenberg.
-Luther is then shown baptizing an infant in the castle church.
+Spalatin recommends Luther to the Elector as professor of Biblical studies at the University of Wittenberg.
+Luther baptizes an infant in the castle church.